The Application of Animations in Medical Education

 Besides the physicians, the patients also need the medical education to well understand their health situations.
 However, this task is not easy for even experienced doctors when they need to explain complicated medical concepts to people with limited health literacy.
 That’s why educational animations are such a helpful tool for patients in their medical education.

 As mentioned above, narrated animations with audio and texts could help bridge the gap between low and high literate people.
 They give learners – patients multisensory learning experiences and help them understand the concept faster.
-For example, a 47-second video like this could easily explain a heart attack
+For example, a 47-second video like this could easily explain a heart attack just like any other 1000-word document.

 In professional training, animations are used in a wide range of medical areas: